-There was a small decline in the insurance premiums and the income earned on our investment portfolio.
-However the most significant change arose due to a Net Actuarial Loss on our Retirement Benefit in 2022 compared to 2021.
+There was a small reduction in the insurance premiums and the investment portfolio, however the most significant change arose due to a Net Actuarial Loss on our Retirement Benefit in 2022 compared to 2021.
 We, however, continue to see improvements in our operating efficiencies which translated into a reduction in our administrative expenses.

-Whilst 2022 financial results were not as favourable as the prior year, we will continue to lean on the underlying strength of our strategic agenda, and the dedication of the team to continue to move the Company forward in 2023.
+Whilst 2022 results were not as strong as the prior year, we will continue to lean on the underlying strength of our strategic agenda, and the dedication of the team to push the Company forward in 2023.